 - Keepsakes, heirlooms, and memorabilia

 Keep a Handful of Extra Comforts

-If their new home isn’t nearby family, ensure they have the right technology to call and chat with their children, grandchildren, other family and friends.
-This can range from easy to use video calling like Facebook’s Portal and Skype.
-You should also make sure their phone service is set, so they don’t miss a beat in their family’s lives.
+If the new home isn’t close to family, make calling their children, grandchildren, other family and friends convenient.
+This can be video calling through Facebook’s Portal, FaceTime, Zoom or Skype.
+You should also make sure the phone service is set, so they never miss a beat.

-If your elderly parent has a pet, make sure the nursing home allows them.
-We suggest packing Fido’s things in a special box or container that stands out so you can easily check that you’ve packed it, and it’s readily available for when you arrive at the new place.
-Again, we’re trying to make the move as seamless as possible.
-The ore certain you are about where things are and what is packed, the smoother the transition is to an assisted living community.
+If pets are coming, make sure the nursing home allows them.
+We suggest packing Fido’s things in a special box or container that stands out so it’s readily available for when you arrive at the new place for a smoother transition to an assisted living community.

 Sort by Keep, Family, Donate, Sell, Recycle, and Junk

-Earlier we mentioned gifting items to family that they’re not ready to let go of but have no place in their new home.
-This is a great way to compromise and they’ll likely appreciate their legacy being spread throughout the family through things that mean a lot to them.
+Earlier we mentioned gifting items that have no place in the new home.
+This is a great way to compromise and helps spread a legacy throughout the family with items that mean a lot.

-For everything else, it’s important to get rid of things as soon as possible to discourage last-minute packing and going down memory lane a few too many times.
-Don’t get us wrong, allowing time for reminiscing is important, but dwelling on the past for too long can make this already difficult process much more strenuous.
+For everything else, it’s important to get rid of things as soon as possible to discourage over-packing and going down memory lane too many times.
+Don’t get us wrong — reminiscing is important, but dwelling for too long can make this already difficult process more strenuous.

 It’s no secret moving is expensive and nursing home fees add up.
 You can save money by selling your loved one’s more expensive belongings that are in good condition.
 It’s easy to sell stuff online through places like Facebook Marketplace, Craigslist, OfferUp, LetGo and more.